antheiz/antheiz/README.md

 ### Hi i am theiz 👋
 I live in Jayapura-Papua.
-My interests range from technology to music.
+My interests range from technology to sport (soccer).
 I am very interested in the development of Linux, Python  for Network Automation and Web Developement (Flask,Django) and Networking (MikroTik, Cisco).

 <!--
 - 🔭 I am currently working on several simple projects with *flask* and *django*